jasongoodwin/topics/README.md

 `SUB mytopic`
 `PUB mytopic a message`

-You should see the response:
+You should see the responses.

 ## Protocol

-This uses tokio for async, and stays away from any heavy abstractions like actors.
+This uses tokio's reactor for async.
 It uses mpsc to manage connections to topics.

 The protocol is simple:

-A connection can push a message to a topic like so:
+A connection can publish a message to a topic like so:

-`PUB $topic $message \n`

-For now, it's assumed strings are sent so sending binary like a protocol buffer may or may not work.
-Any new-line will terminate the message.
+`PUB topic I'm a message`

 Connections are made and can subscribe to any topic by sending a message:
 `SUB $topic \n`

-The only messages back over the wire are as follows:
+The messages are sent back over the wire are as follows:
 `UPDATED $topic $message`

 # Design